HISTORY

 A 13 acre block of the stud including the Inglewood homestead and stables was sold off in 2002, with a new house and stable complex built at the back of the farm.
 From the stud’s broodmare band the Wigley’s continued to sell yearlings at the Karaka Sales, while Nick’s patient and dedicated English style of training came into play.

 In 2012, Nick and Carol's son Gus, and his wife Bianca, shifted down to the stud from Auckland with the intention of ramping the stud back up to its stallion standing days.
-That they have done on the back of their sensational young stallion Zacinto, with new comer War Decree now added to the stallion ranks.
+That they have done on the back of their foundation stallion Zacinto, with new comer War Decree now added to the stallion ranks.